Meet Dr. Jerry Morris

 Dr. Morris’ has an extensive body of writings:

 His most recent book is Practicing Psychology in Rural Settings (APA Books and also available at the Barnes & Noble Web Site).
 His professional writings are in the areas of addictions, ethics, professional practice, neuropsychology, health and mental health policy, and training.
 He is a widely sought speaker who has provided workshops and training nationally.
 His publications include book reviews for Psychology Critiques (an APA Journal); Kunen, S., Niederhauser, R., Smith, P. O., Morris, J. A., Marx, B. (2005).
 Race disparities in psychiatric rates in emergency departments.
-Journal of Consulting and Clinical Psychology, 73 (1), pp. 116-126.; an article entitled Biological Advances and Family Psychology, Academy of Family Psychology Newsletter; and three in press articles (in consort with colleagues from MSU) in Public Personnel Management, a journal of the International Public Management Association for Human Resources (Psychological Testing in Personnel Selection: Part I: A Centruy of Psychological Testing; Part II:The Refinement of Methods and Standards in Employee Selection; Part III: The Resurgence of Personality Testing).
-He has published extensively in The Clinical Practitioner, and the Archives of Medical Psychology.
+Journal of Consulting and Clinical Psychology, 73 (1), pp. 116-126.; an article entitled Biological Advances and Family Psychology, Academy of Family Psychology Newsletter; and three in press articles (in consort with colleagues from MSU) in Public Personnel Management, a journal of the International Public Management Association for Human Resources (Psychological Testing in Personnel Selection: Part I: A Century of Psychological Testing; Part II:The Refinement of Methods and Standards in Employee Selection; Part III: The Resurgence of Personality Testing).
+He has published extensively in The Clinical Practitioner as well.

 - Caring for the Poor visit page